FAQ for Day Tours

 On most day tours you should expect sunny warm temperatures ranging from 60-85 degrees depending on what time of year.
 We recommend that you bring sunscreen and for summer tours plan on bringing extra water to stay hydrated.
 It is also a good idea to check the weather before your tour departs!
 We go rain or shine so make sure you come prepared depending on the forecast.

 Moab is most popular for visitors during the Spring and Fall, primarily due to the weather.
-Summer is often very hot, and Winter is often very cold.
+Summer is often hot, and Winter is often very cold.
 One of the best resources for looking at historical monthly averages is U.S. Climate Data.
 October averages the most rainfall (just over one inch) and June averages the least (less than half an inch.)
 That being said, Moab averages only 9.5 inches per year, so it is considered very dry throughout the year.

 Both.
 We don't have multi-day tours scheduled in Moab during November, December, January and February because the weather is colder (and sometimes, snowy.)
+Depending on conditions it is likely we will still be able to do our day tours in the off-season.
+Please call and inquire.

 Also, we sell our bike fleet at the conclusion of the Fall season each year and during parts of December and January we are sometimes without bikes.